 What Insurance Can You Get While on Disability?

 Final expense life insurance is available for seniors on disability.
 The type of disability will depend on whether you can qualify for immediate coverage or if there will be a waiting period imposed.

 Can I Have a Life Insurance Policy While on SSI?

-Funeral life insurance is available to seniors receiving Social Security Insurance (SSI).
+Funeral insurance is available to seniors receiving Social Security Insurance (SSI).
 Immediate coverage is available to those in fair health.
-If applicants have a pre-existing condition that the insurance providers deem high-risk, there could be a waiting period imposed before full benefits are available.
+If applicants have a pre-existing condition that the insurance providers deem high-risk, a waiting period could be imposed before full benefits are available.

 Does Life Insurance Affect Social Security?

 Social Security and life insurance have very little to do with each other.
 The only real correlation is the payment for the burial policy with your SSI benefits.
 If you have a bank account to pay the premiums with, there will not be an issue.